jsdandurand/SFMCraft/README.md

 ## How It Works

-MotionCraft uses a sophisticated computer vision and 3D reconstruction pipeline to convert real-world scenes into Minecraft builds.
+SFMCraft uses a sophisticated computer vision and 3D reconstruction pipeline to convert real-world scenes into Minecraft builds.
 The process involves several key stages:

 ### 1. Input Processing
 The pipeline accepts either: